 Your personal medical history will determine whether or not an IR procedure is appropriate for you, such as how long you’ve had symptoms, how they affect your daily activities, and whether you’ve seen a specialist and what they recommend.
 In determining appropriateness, there are a number of questions you could discuss with your doctor.
 What are your treatment options?
 What outcomes could be expected for each option?
 What are the risks?
 What kind of recovery time is needed for each option?

 What happens during an IR procedure?

-Interventional radiology (IR) involves the use of small catheter tubes and wires, or small needles, to precisely target areas of concern.
-This is sometimes called a pinhole procedure and can be an alternative to open and laparoscopic surgery.
-IR can reduce risks of complications, provide shorter hospital stays, and enable quicker convalescence and return to work, compared to open surgery.
+IR involves the use of small catheter tubes and wires, or small needles, to precisely target areas of concern.
+This usually involves an interventional radiologist using X-ray guidance to move a small plastic tube into small arteries which are feeding the area of concern and injecting tiny plastic particles to block them and starve the area of its blood supply, shrinking it.
+IR procedures are minimally invasive and can be an alternative to open and laparoscopic surgery due to lower risk of complications, shorter hospital stays, and quicker convalescence and return to work.

 What are the risks of an IR procedure?

 Compared to open or laparoscopic surgery options, IR can reduce risks of complications, provide shorter hospital stays, and enable quicker convalescence and return to work.
 During an embolization procedure, the area of concern is slowly deprived of its blood supply so it may take up to six months for you to see the full benefit, although you should start to feel better after a week.
 There is also a chance that the interventional radiologist will not be able to position the catheter adequately to block blood flow or the injection particles do not go into the correct area.
 Other general risks include infection, allergic reaction, bleeding, pain, etc. The specific risks for each procedure will be outlined during the consultation process.